Save money on purchases and cash withdrawals abroad.

 Yes, a large number of taxis in Singapore accept credit cards.
 However, they also charge an additional 10% for credit card payments.

-Chip and PIN cards and chip and signature cards are most common in Singapore.
+Chip-and-PIN cards and chip-and-signature cards are most common in Singapore.
 For ATM withdrawals, having a PIN works best.
-Be sure to ask your bank for a four-digit PIN before your travel.
+Ask your bank for a four-digit PIN before your travel.